'Two or three weeks feels about right' - Neville opposed to delaying Premier League restart despite fitness concerns | Goal.com

 The Premier League should continue to aim for a return to action on June 19, according to Gary Neville, who feels three weeks’ training is adequate for players to get up to match fitness.

-The Premier League has been shutdown since March because of the coronavirus pandemic, but the first steps towards a resumption have begun under the league’s ‘Project Restart’ plan.
+The top flight has been shut down since March because of the coronavirus pandemic, but the first steps towards a resumption have begun under the league’s ‘Project Restart’ plan.

 The league insists it will only resume matches when it is deemed safe to do so and in line with UK government advice, but remain hopeful that matches can begin on June 12 or June 19.